 Important Note – Use Baking Soda with Caution on Yards: Keep tabs on the pH level of the soil, as a high pH level can inhibit the growth of grass and other plants in the area.

-Also, you may be interested in seeing my guide on “How to kill crabgrass with baking soda”.
+You may also be interested in reading my guide on “How to kill crabgrass with baking soda”.

 Remove Mushrooms in Lawn with Dish Soap